Updated on March 17th, 2020

 17. Get to know local cuisines wherever you’ll be traveling.
 There are many blog articles discussing Latin American culinary adventures.
 Watch cooking videos – and cook along with them!

 While you can’t get to many places physically at this time, you can get there virtually!
-Set out on some excursions by internet.
+Set out on some excursions by internet or get inspiration from social media.

 18. Head to Machu Picchu, a popular bucket list entry for many travelers to Latin America.